AmazonAppDev/login-with-amazon-unity-sample/README.md

 ### Test Your App with Live App Testing (LAT)

-1. Add Android Settings to your security profile in the Developer portal by using the MD5 and SHA-256 values present in Appstore Certificate Hashes by following the Pre-requisite Step 3.
+1. Add Android Settings to your security profile in the Amazon developer portal by using the MD5 and SHA-256 values present in Appstore Certificate Hashes by following the Pre-requisite Step 3.
 An API key will be generated, which needs to be placed in the `Assets/assets/api_key.txt` file.

 2. Build your APK and submit it for [Live App Testing (LAT)](https://developer.amazon.com/docs/app-testing/live-app-testing-getting-started.html).